 scene at hand and intuit what each one would say and do.

 This time around I still tried to write the characters from the inside

-chapter to the next — of course they do.
+from one chapter to the next—of course they do.

 I confess that I still don’t know what a “feeling tone” is.